-Double taxation and double payment of further fees and levies reduce the economic attractiveness of bidirectional charging services to the grid.
-In the UK, double taxation for charging and discharging the energy from mobile storages, i.e., electric vehicles, still occurs.
+Whether depot owners can financially benefit from offering the energy stored in their fleet also as flexibility source to the grid depends on the economics of bidirectional charging.
+Taxation and payments of further fees and levies reduce the economic attractiveness of bidirectional charging services to the grid.
+In the UK, double taxation for energy stored in mobile storages, i.e., electric vehicles, still occurs.
 Taxes on electricity for charging electric vehicles are either on standard (currently 20%) or reduced (currently 5%) rate; the latter occur if consumption is smaller than 33 kWh/day (GOV.UK 2016).